Who loves Gingerbread men?

 The planning part of Christmas -thinking ahead to the advent calendars, the decorations, the Christmas tree, gifts, and of course, the Christmas menu- is one of my favorite parts of this season.

 If you’re like me, during this time, you’re trying to incorporate a mix of old and new.
 You’re probably looking through some of your traditional family recipes, but maybe you’re also looking for new ideas and new recipes as well.

 This recipe, you know, is not Italian.
 Rather the big gingerbread traditions come from Germany, France, the Netherlands and the British Isles.
 But today me too, in my Italian kitchen, I make them every year.
 These cookies really spell Christmas to me.
 Maybe for its spicy taste.
 I’m huge fan of all the spices!

 Even if I suspect the true reason is that these sweet men make me happy.

-You’ll love eating it, and it will be perfect for your Advent calendar or as an ornament on your Christmas tree.
+I hope you’ll love eating it, and it will be perfect for your Advent Calendar or as an ornament on your Christmas tree.

 Buona cucina, Monica